Justin Hollander (baseball)

 Justin Hollander (born c.
-1978) is an American professional baseball executive for the Seattle Mariners of Major League Baseball.
+1978) is an American baseball executive for the Seattle Mariners of Major League Baseball.
 He is the Mariners' general manager.

 Early life

 Hollander is from Dayton, Ohio.
 He earned a Bachelor of Science from Ohio State University in 2001 and his Juris Doctor from the University of San Diego in 2004.

 Career

-Hollander took on a profession as a lawyer for four years, until he changed his career path to baseball.

-Hollander worked for the Los Angeles Angels for nine seasons.
+Hollander worked for the Los Angeles Angels for nine seasons, beginning in 2008.
 He was hired by the Seattle Mariners as their director of baseball operations in September 2016.
-He was promoted to assistant general manager in November 2018 and vice president and assistant general manager in February 2020.
-In October 2022, the Mariners promoted Hollander to general manager.
+He was promoted to assistant general manager in November 2018 and vice president and assistant general manager (GM) in February 2020.
+He interviewed for the vacant Angels general manager job in 2020, losing out to Perry Minassian.
+As an assistant GM, Hollander was the lead negotiator in contract extensions for Julio Rodríguez and Luis Castillo.
+In October 2022, the Mariners promoted Hollander to GM.
+He led negotiations for Cal Raleigh's contract extensions and trades for Josh Naylor and Eugenio Suárez in 2025.

+Personal life

-Hollander and his wife, Whitney, have two children.
+Hollander and his wife have two children.
+Hollander is a native of Dayton, Ohio.
+He is also Jewish.